All 5k events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here.

 Location of startThe event starts on the field near the Hillhouse Drive gate, which is a few minutes’ walk from the car park and café.

 Getting there by public transportBillericay rail station (Greater Anglia London Liverpool Street - Southend Victoria line) is co-located with the town’s bus inter-change, both within 5 minutes’ walk of the main park entrance.

 Getting there on footThe park has five points of access.
 The main entrance and nearest to the start / finish area is via Radford Crescent.
 Access is also available via the following residential roads surrounding the park: Lake Avenue, Hillhouse Drive, Perry Street and Knightsbridge Walk.
-The gathering point for the run is on the main field, just 25m from the cafe.
+The gathering point for the run is on the large field nearest to the Hillhouse Drive gate.

 Getting there by roadLake Meadows Park is situated in the heart of Billericay accessed via Radford Crescent.
 If using SATNAV, the nearest postcode is CM12 0BW.
 The town lies between the A12 and A13 arterial roads and is approximately 9 miles (14.5 km) east of the M25 (nearest junctions J28 or J29).

 Free parking is available in the Council car park in Radford Crescent, Billericay (just off Radford Way).
 If using SATNAV, the nearest postcode is CM12 0DR.
 The car park is adjacent to the main access to the park.